Public interface

 DiscreteInvestment

 DiscreteInvestment allow for only a discrete increase in the capacity.
 This increase is specified through the field increment.
-Hence, it can be also dependent on the strategic period.
+Hence, it can be also dependent on the investment period.

 DiscreteInvestment can for example be used to represent investment in modular technologies that can be scaled by adding several modules together.
 In addition, it is beneficial to include for technologies that experience significant economy of scale.
 In this situation, several instances with different increment and capex can be used